TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movies Now Playing

-    *   Dumb and Dumber To
+    *   The Hunger Games: Mockingjay - Part 1
     *   Big Hero 6
     *   Interstellar
+    *   Dumb and Dumber To
+    *   Gone Girl
     *   Beyond the Lights
-    *   Gone Girl
     *   St. Vincent
     *   Fury (2014)
+    *   Birdman
+    *   The Theory of Everything
     *   Nightcrawler
-    *   Ouija
-    *   Birdman
-    *   John Wick
     *   See All Now Playing

     Opening This Week = Limited Release

+    *   Horrible Bosses 2
+    *   Penguins of Madagascar
-    *   The Hunger Games: Mockingjay - Part 1
+    *   The Imitation Game
+    *   Antarctica: A Year on Ice
-    *   Happy Valley
+    *   The Babadook
+    *   Before I Disappear
+    *   Remote Area Medical
-    *   The King and the Mockingbird
+    *   Touch the Wall
-    *   V/H/S: Viral
-    *   The Mule
-    *   A Girl Walks Home Alone at Night
+    *   Women Who Flirt
     *   See All Opening This Week

     Pre Sales Tickets

-    *   Penguins of Madagascar
     *   Exodus: Gods and Kings
     *   Into the Woods

     Coming Soon

-    *   The Hunger Games: Mockingjay - Part 1
-    *   Horrible Bosses 2
     *   The Pyramid
     *   Top Five
     *   Annie (2014)